ThinhVu/web-server-guide-for-dummies/Readme.md

 ### Setup Private Docker Registry

-Hosting our private docker registry may be "the best" practice for production.
-If you want to using public Docker images, skip this section & a section below.
+You can host your docker image at docker hub - which is public for everyone.
+But in case if you want to keep your docker image privately, there are 2 options you should consider.
+One is using a service like AWS ECR, the other is self hosting.
+The following guide help you hosting your our private registry.

 The cmd below will create basic authentication from {username} and {password} and store it in **registry-config/htpasswd** file - which will be used as Docker private registry user.
 Note that, you must replace {username} and {password} with the account you want to access the private registry.
 ```